Back to all guides

 Stop early

 Leave margins and quiet space.
-A full page is not automatically a better page, especially when you are trying to build a repeatable habit.
+A packed page is not automatically a stronger page, especially when you are trying to build a repeatable habit.

 The advanced move